 Want to protect your skin, while protecting the waterways?
-Well now you have a whole slew of eco friendly sunscreen products to choose from.
+Well now we can with a whole slew of eco friendly sunscreen products to choose from.
 A lot of these eco suncream products are made with natural plant-based ingredients, some of which are organic.
-So whether it’s a natural suncare product or an eco sunblock you want here are a list of 15 eco sunsafe brands to choose from.
+So whether it’s natural sun care products or an eco sunblock you want, here are a list of 15 eco sun safe brands to choose from.

 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;